Meet Lory Mpiana

 I travelled to Los Angeles, California in February of 2020 to attend the 28th Annual Pan-African Film Festival.
-I was fortunate enough to connect with industry professionals, some who are commencing their careers, others at the cusp, and some prominent figures that I have recognized from Film and Television Shows.
+I was fortunate enough to connect with industry professionals, some who are commencing their careers, others at the cusp, and some prominent figures that I have recognized from Film & Television shows.

 Now, in 2020, I am eligible to join ACTRA thanks to Sloppy Jones.
 I am very excited to join because I know that I am joining such a talented group and will have access to many more top quality industry productions.

 What’s next for you?
 Any projects to keep an eye out for?